meilisearch/documentation/guides/advanced_guides/faceted_search.md

 In order to use faceting, facet attributes must be declared at indexing.
 The `attributesForFaceting` field in the [settings](link_to_setting_api_ref) accepts a `[String]` that specifies which attributes to do faceting on.
 It defaults to `Null`.
 It should be noted that passing an empty array will reset all faceting attributes.
 In other words, any call to settings with a value for the attribute `attributesForFaceting` will overwrite the currently set faceting attributes.

-A call to [POST]/indexes/:index_uid/settings should list the currently set facets.
+A call to [POST]/indexes/:index_uid/settings lists the currently set facets.

 ### Querying On Faceted Attributes